 Events and Campaigns

 We have many events and campaigns throughout the year whose success relies upon the kindness of our community volunteers.
-Our annual auction, SW HOPE: Feed the Hungry Campaign, holiday gift drive, and other events would not work without your help.
-Click here for a list of current volunteer opportunities!
+Our annual spring fundraiser, SW HOPE: Feed the Hungry Campaign, holiday gift drive, and other events would not work without your help.

 When we need you: